Sean Paul: Business ventures

 In 2011, Paul established his own record label, Dutty Rock Productions, along with his production team.
 In 2017, Paul signed Jamaican artist Chi Ching Ching to the label, making it the label's first signing.
 In 2022, in promotion of his eighth studio album Scorcha, he released his own brand of Jamaican patties called the "Scorcha Patty" along with its hot sauce in partnership with a United Kingdom-based Jamaican restaurant called Port Royal, which was made available for a limited time.

 Philanthropy

 In 2016, Paul donated $1 million JMD toward Bustamante Hospital for Children.
 During the COVID-19 pandemic, Paul founded the "Sean Paul Foundation" in 2020, aiding less-fortunate communities in Jamaica with donations of groceries to poor families and distribution of tablet computers to primary schools for students.
-In 2025, Paul partnered with Food For The Poor Jamaica and pledged to match $50,000 USD in donations towards emergency relief for communites affected by Hurricane Melissa in Jamaica.
+In November 2025, Paul partnered with Food For The Poor Jamaica and pledged to match $50,000 USD in donations towards emergency relief for communities affected by Hurricane Melissa in Jamaica.
+In December 2025, Paul co-headlined a benefit concert to fundraise money for Hurricane Melissa relief efforts.